HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/01-introduction.md

 ## A Home for ZK Needs Verifiers

-One of the pillars of zkVerify is represented by the set of verifiers that live within it.
+One of the pillars of zkVerify is represented by the set of verifiers living within it.

 It's easy to understand the importance of expanding this set: the more verifiers present in zkVerify, the more proof types it can support.
 And eventually, the more applications can interact with the ecosystem.